cyberbotics/competition-template/README.md

 ### Supervisor

-The supervisor controller is the special controller that is used to evaluate your controller's performance.
+The [supervisor controller](../../blob/main/controllers/supervisor/supervisor.py) is a special controller that evaluates the performance of your robot controller.
-You can look at its source code to understand more in detail how your controller will be evaluated.
+You should inspect its source code to understand more in detail how your controller will be evaluated.

 ### Webots